San Francisco Healthcare Security Ordinance

 - How do I waive coverage?

-Employees who have employer-provided health coverage as either an employee of another company or as a dependent of another person (i.e., a parent or spouse/partner) may complete and submit a Voluntary Waiver Form.
+Employees who have employer-provided health coverage as either an employee of another company or as a dependent of another person (i.e., a parent or spouse/partner) may complete and submit a Voluntary Waiver Form, available on the HR Forms web page.
 By having other coverage and by signing the waiver, USF will not be required to make an ESR on your behalf.
 If you only have the USF Student Health Insurance Plan, you are not eligible to waive coverage.

 Please submit a waiver form annually via email to firstname.lastname@example.org, via fax at (415) 386-1074, or in person at Human Resources in Lone Mountain Main 339.
 After submitting the voluntary waiver form, you are eligible to receive $125, which will be added to your next payroll processing as taxable income.